Grid Networking in Canada (2026): In-Wall PoE Switch Zone Cabling Guide

 Down: shop the in-wall PoE pattern

 Specifications and features are subject to change without notice.
-Always confirm final details with the latest GRID Networking documentation and your engineering team before design or tender.
+Always confirm final details with the latest product pages and your engineering team before design or tender.